mangatram/aws-assignment/README.md

 # Solution Documentation
-Make sure to clone the repo before executing terraform and cloudformation solution instructions.
+This repository contains solution files with documentation to deploy AWS localstack resources with terraform and cloudformation template.

+Each solution directory contains a README.md which contains details around different components used.

+Follow below instructions to deploy the solution.
 ### Clone the repo
 ```shell
 git clone https://github.com/mangatram/aws-assignment.git